oberonlai/wp-option/README.md

 ### Text

 There are three arguments.
-First is the tab ID, second is text field options, last is callback function of render field.
+First is the tab ID, second is text field params, and last is callback function of render field.

 ```php
 $config->addText(